Matakishi's tea house

 After the visit to the submarine we all headed off to the next-door German Naval Memorial.
 This is housed at the base of this impressive 72 metre tower.

 The tower was designed by Professor Gustav August Munzer from Dusseldorf.
 It was built on the site of a disarmed naval battery Laboe; construction started in August 1927 and hte completed building was inaugurated at the end of May 1936.
-Originally conceived as a memorial to German sailors killed in the Great war it has since become a memorial to all sailors lost at sea.
-The movie clip at the start of day three shows the interior, I didn't take many more pictures; it is a sombre and majestic place with a unique atmosphere and i didn't feel like snapping away with a flash.

 The walls of the Hall of Honour are inscribed with the silhouettes of the ships that have been sunk.